sstsimulator/sst-macro/docs/manual/manual.md

 For the simple model, packet sizes larger than 256-512B are not recommended.
 Packet sizes on production supercomputers are often small (96-128B).
 Small packet sizes with the simple model can be a good compromise for having more fine-grained routing but cheaper congestion modeling in the arbitrator.
+More details are given in Figure [10](#fig:piscesOverview).

 ##### PISCES cut-through model<a name="subsubsec:tutorial:cutThroughPisces"></a>

-![Figure 9: Timeline of four different packets passing through a PISCES cut-through bandwidth arbitrator.
+![Figure 11: Timeline of four different packets passing through a PISCES cut-through bandwidth arbitrator.
 The incoming bandwidth (I) and outgoing bandwidth (O) are shown for each packet.
 Time is the horizontal axis.
 Bandwidth consumed by a packet is shown by the vertical extent of each packet.
 The individual events are 1) First packet arrives 2) Second packet arrives with reduced bandwidth but no available bandwidth 3) First packet finishes.
 Second packet can begin sending.
 4) Third packet arrives and begins sending with remaining bandwidth.
 5) Fourth packet arrives, but no available bandwidth.
 6) Second packet finishes.
 Third packet increases bandwidth.
 Fourth packet can begin sending.
 7) Third packet finishes.
 Fourth packet increases bandwidth.
 8) Fourth packet finishes.
 Full details are given in the text.](https://github.com/sstsimulator/sst-macro/blob/devel/docs/manual/figures/pisces)

-*Figure 9: Timeline of four different packets passing through a PISCES cut-through bandwidth arbitrator.
+*Figure 11: Timeline of four different packets passing through a PISCES cut-through bandwidth arbitrator.
 The incoming bandwidth (I) and outgoing bandwidth (O) are shown for each packet.
 Time is the horizontal axis.
 Bandwidth consumed by a packet is shown by the vertical extent of each packet.
 The individual events are 1) First packet arrives 2) Second packet arrives with reduced bandwidth but no available bandwidth 3) First packet finishes.
 Second packet can begin sending.
 4) Third packet arrives and begins sending with remaining bandwidth.
 5) Fourth packet arrives, but no available bandwidth.
 6) Second packet finishes.
 Third packet increases bandwidth.
 Fourth packet can begin sending.
 7) Third packet finishes.
 Fourth packet increases bandwidth.
 8) Fourth packet finishes.
 Full details are given in the text.*